anthonychl/THM/README.md

 *Service Exploit*

+- Exploit services in the Linux endpoint

 *Readable Shadow file*

+- reading a shadow file and using a password to crack password hashes

 *Wrtiable ect shadow*

+- If the shadow file has write permissions you can modify a password any user in the file

 *Writable etc passwd*

+- generate a password for any user

 *Sudo Shell Escape Sequences*

+- sudo -l command to find linux commands/services that can be executed with elevated privileges

 *Sudo Environment Variables*

+-

 *Cron Jobs file permission*